timmybytes/banquet/README.md

 ## 🥘 About

-Main Course is an opinionated starter + boilerplate for creating [Next.js](https://nextjs.org/) projects.
+Banquet is an opinionated starter + boilerplate for creating [Next.js](https://nextjs.org/) projects.
 There are _many_ great starter templates out there for settings up a web development project, but there always seems to be a few things I want that are missing from most of them.
-Main Course aims to solve this by front-loading more tools and configurations as defaults with less tinkering required.
+Banquet aims to solve this by front-loading more tools and configurations as defaults with less tinkering required.

 It's configured with the following out of the box: